 Dragon Wharf

 Dragon Wharf was formerly the headquarters of the Transport Corporation (Messageries Impériales) – one of the first works built by the French colonialists after capturing Saigon.
 The wharf was built in the middle of 1862 and completed in 1863 with Western architecture.
 However, on the roof, two dragons are attached to the moon according to the motif of “Two dragons adoring the moon” – a familiar decoration of Vietnamese temples.
-With this unique architecture, the wharf also known as “Nhà Rồng” – (Nhà means house, Rồng means Dragon).
-A particularly significant event related to the port of Saigon on June 5, 1911, Uncle Ho (later know as his famous name – Ho Chi Minh) got off the Amiral Latouche Tréville ship from this wharf, to go abroad to find a way to save the country.
-He traveled through France and many countries with many different continents.
-And after 30 years, he returned to the country, lead the Vietnamese people to stand up to liberate the nation and reunification of the country.
+With this unique architecture, the wharf is also known as “Nhà Rồng” – (Nhà means house, Rồng means Dragon).
+A particularly significant event related to the port of Saigon on June 5, 1911, Uncle Ho (later known by his famous name – Ho Chi Minh) got off the Amiral Latouche Tréville ship from this wharf, to go abroad to find a way to save the country.
+He travelled through France and many countries with many different continents.
+And after 30 years, he returned to the country, leading the Vietnamese people to stand up to liberate the nation and reunification of the country.

-To remember the above event, after the unification of the country, the Dragon Wharf was rebuilt into a memorial park of President Ho Chi Minh, with the task of collecting, preserving, displaying and propagating transmitting about the life and career of the President on the basis of documents and artifacts of the Museum.
+To remember the above event, after the unification of the country, the Dragon Wharf was rebuilt into a memorial park of President Ho Chi Minh, with the task of collecting, preserving, displaying and propagating transmitting about the life and career of the President the basis of documents and artefacts of the Museum.

 South-Vietnamese Women Museum

-The Southern Women’s Museum was established on April 29, 1985, is one of the museums that preserve photos and artifacts showing the lives of Southern women during the war to protect the country.
-Currently, the museum is storing and managing 31,360 artifacts, but only displays 929 of the most typical artifacts due to the limited of space.
-Also, 2/3 are artifacts of the type of revolutionary war, the remaining 1/3 shows the culture of Southern women.
-These artifacts are divided into several collections according to a certain theme or material.
-In addition, in the library room of the museum, over 11,000 books about women’s topics are kept.
-This would be a favorite destination for those who want to study about Vietnamese female when traveling to Ho Chi Minh City.
+The Southern Women’s Museum, established on April 29, 1985, is one of the museums that preserve photos and artefacts showing the lives of Southern women during the war to protect the country.
+Currently, the museum is storing and managing 31,360 artefacts, but only displays 929 of the most typical artefacts due to the limited space.
+Also, 2/3 are artefacts of the type of revolutionary war, and the remaining 1/3 show the culture of Southern women.

 Museum of Traditional Medicine